Home » Resources » Communication Tips

 Develop trust

-The most important initial outcome from careful conversations with your loved one is to start building trust.
+The most important initial outcome from careful conversations is trust.
 Trusting people are more willing to collaborate.
-Telling someone what to do or giving “or else” ultimatums likely will make them defensive.
-Defensive people tend to shut down.
-They stop thinking and put up a wall so they cannot even hear you.
-Collaboration then becomes impossible.
-This may not happen overnight, but it can be your goal to increase mutual trust over time.
+Telling someone what to do or giving “or else” ultimatums can make them defensive.
+Defensive people tend to stop thinking and put up walls, so they don’t even hear you—let alone trust you.
+When people sense fear that can also shut down a conversation; make sure you are grounded and calm before you ask if it’s a good time to talk.

 Avoid telling your loved one they are wrong or “crazy”